Dipak491/ELearningManagement/README.md

 - check your enroll courses and favourite courses
 - Get various details on the user dashboard as Total Learners, Total Courses, Most Liked Courses & Total Chapters added to the courses.

-**[Additional Feature: The user can enroll to learn youtube tutorial courses as an embedded video course in the portal itself]**

 # About Project Development 🥅